*This article was last updated on September 7, 2021.

 Provide information and training to employees about how to talk, support and help a fellow colleague dealing with Alzheimer’s in the workplace.
 You can provide education about the varying symptoms, how to act in sensitive situations, and accommodations they can easily make to support a coworker.

-Available to Wellmark Blue Cross and Blue Shield members, the BeWell 24/7 service can help your employees find a doctor, coordinate appointments, get treatment advice, seek a second opinion and even manage complex situations.
+Available to Wellmark Blue Cross and Blue Shield members, BeWell 24/7 can help your employees find a doctor, coordinate appointments, get treatment advice, seek a second opinion and even manage care complex situations — all at no cost to them.
 Search “BeWell 24/7” on the Wellmark Marketing Toolkit for ready-to-share flyers, information and more.

 At the end of the day, your employees are your company's most valuable investments.
 Their happiness, engagement, work-life balance and health are all critical to how your business moves forward.
 With any disease or illness, the most important part is offering support and resources when necessary.

 Healthy business, healthy employees

 With your natural knack for wanting to help, educate and provide the best benefits to your employees, now there is a resource to turn your employees into savvy health care consumers.
 Companies that offer Wellmark coverage have access to myWellmark®. myWellmark allows your employees to manage their conditions, track claims and costs, compare quality and find top centers for specialty care.